WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_28.md

 Therefore thus says the LORD: 'Behold, I will remove you from the face of the earth.
 This year you shall die, because you have uttered rebellion against the LORD.'"

 ###### 17
-In that same year, in the seventh month, the prophet Hananiah died. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+In that same year, in the seventh month, the prophet Hananiah died.

 ***